see-mike-out/erie-documentation/index.markdown

 ## Erie (Web)

-Erie is a 'fully open-sourced' declarative grammar for data sonification!
+Erie for Web (or simply Erie.js) is a web implementation of Erie, a declarative grammar for data sonification.
-**It is solely for data sonification, not as an accessibility attachment to a visualization.**
+**Erie.js is intended for supporting sonification, not as auxiliary for visualization.**
-But, you can use it for accessible visualization.

-### What Erie supports
+### What Erie.js supports

 - Writing a sonification specification
 - Playing a sonification

-### What Erie does *NOT* do
+### What Erie.js does *NOT* do

-- Making a "good" sonification → It's your job to do!
+- Making a "well-designed/good" sonification → It's your job to do!

-## Try online with examples

-Try [Erie online editor](https://see-mike-out.github.io/erie-editor) with examples—the best way to learn how to write an Erie specification.

-## Want to help with improving Erie?

-(I'm working on it.
-Currently, please make an issue in the [GitHub repo](https://github.com/see-mike-out/erie-web).)

-There are major future extension plans:

-- Connecting to R/Rstudio for statisticians.
-- Recording—This is a huge hurdle because it's nearly impossible to programmatically capture an audio (composed of multiple sequences of Web Audio and Web Speech API-generated sounds) at the current moment.

 ## Some notes

 ### Open-source projects and standard APIs used in Erie

 Erie for Web uses W3C's standard APIs for audio: [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+For URL-based imports, Erie uses the standard [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Many parts of Erie relies on [Vega/Vega-Lite](https://vega.github.io/) and [D3](https://d3js.org/).
 (Thousands of thousands of Thank you for them).

-For URL-based imports, Erie uses [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### Precision of timing